TelaVisor

 When an update is available for any of the binaries TelaVisor manages, an orange warning icon appears in the title bar.
 Clicking the icon opens an update dialog that shows current and latest versions for each binary, with per-binary Update and Install buttons.

-The update dialog is the same workflow as the Installed Tools table in Client Settings, exposed as a one-click affordance from the title bar so you do not have to navigate to find it.
+The update dialog is the same workflow as the Installed Tools table on the Updates tab, exposed as a one-click affordance from the title bar so you do not have to navigate to find it.
 The dialog also has Remind Later (hides the indicator until the next restart) and Skip This Version (hides the indicator until a newer version is released) options.

 If TelaVisor was installed via a system package manager (winget, Chocolatey, apt, brew), the self-update mechanism is disabled.
 Use the package manager to update instead.
 The update indicator will not appear in this case.